Search

 Each spring, we closely monitor the U.S. 10-year Treasury yield.
-Student loan interest rates for the following academic year are adjusted based on where auctions for this note lands in May.
-For the 2023-24 academic year, the result is a continued trend of increasing student loan interest rates.
+Student loan interest rates for the following academic year are adjusted based on where auction data for this note land in May.
+For the 2024-25 academic year, the result is a continued trend of increasing student loan interest rates.
 In fact, the graduate school Direct Unsubsidized and Grad PLUS rates for loans commonly used by veterinary students will be the highest they have ever been since Congress moved to a fixed-rate structure in 2006.

 Your School Cost Of Attendance